leofurtadonyc/Network-Automation/README.md

 # Network-Automation
 These are collections of small Python projects and script utilities designed for network automation.
 They encompass simple yet useful tasks, providing an avenue for learning and experimenting with network automation using Python.

+I suggest that you take a look at what **NetProvisionCLI** has to offer your ISP organization.
+It consolidates many ideas from different scripts and concepts found in this repository while offering much more comprehensive and improved features.

 To prevent interference with your Python environment, ensure that you use it within a Python virtual environment.
 You can create one using the '`python -m venv name_environment`' command, then activate it with '`source name_environment/bin/activate`'.
 Alternatively, you may use Pipenv, Poetry, Conda, or any other tool you choose.

 Easy steps (on a Mac computer):